th-under/sight-corrector/README.md

 BTOL (default 1.01) # Threshold values for the relative difference in brightness between "reference eyes" and the current eyes for which eyes should not be tweaked.

 DEVICE_IN (default '/dev/video0') # The device name of the used webcam.
-For macOS use '0' instead of '/dev/video0'.
+For windows or macOS use '0' instead of '/dev/video0'.

 MODE ('demo' or 'live') # 'demo' provides tweaked and original video shared in one window and including labelling. 'live' only shows tweaked video.
 ```